-the morning of Vishu would arguably be the most serene time of the year for hindus in kerala.thats the day when the new year is ushered in,in a very unique way – as a celebration of the bounty and harvest themes.
+the morning of Vishu would arguably be the most serene time of the year for hindus in kerala. thats the day when the new year is ushered in, in a very unique way – as a celebration of bounty and harvest and sunlight.

-three aspects of celebrating vishu are ‘kani’ – or the first thing you see in the morning (no pun here),‘kaineettam’ – elders and earning members of the family give money – usually silver coins from travancore bank outlets – to well, the rest of us.
-And the last is ‘padakkam’ – crackers (happens usually in kochi – malabar,in southern travancore we do it during diwali).
+three aspects of celebrating vishu are ‘kani’ – or the first thing you see in the morning (no pun here), ‘kaineettam’ – elders and earning members of the family give money – usually silver coins from Travancore bank outlets – to well, the rest of us.
+And the last is ‘padakkam’ – crackers (this is more like a kochi – malabar thing, in southern travancore we burst crackers during diwali).

 You open your eyes to see the krishna statue in full glow of the lamp and you see yourself in the mirror kept adjacent to the gods statue.The mirror is another uniqueness you find in our temples like sabarimala – nothing serious,it just means “its you” .Its early in the morning by all standards(around four in the moring,nowadays half past eight is traumatically early for me after daylight savings,late night outages etc) and you are in some rich ancient dim lit world.Its just the flame of the lamp that speaks to your just opened eyes,its serene,ancient and generations of tradition seems to blanket you in there.

 Well, then you put some ash on your forehead and get the hell out of there,sip that early morning coffee with milk powder -hate that – as ‘milma’ booth by the corner wouldnt have opened by then and start comparing how much money your younger bro has collected by then ,gets emulous and goes back to same old mistakes.

 The yellow ‘konna’ flower raids every expatriate malayalis deepest nostalgia.I remember ONVs scrap about a malayali crying in front of the consulate in UAE on beholding a ‘konna’ tree after years in exile.